libetl/soundtransform/README.md

 Throws:
 `SoundTransformException` - the input stream cannot be read, or the conversion did not work

-#####   FluentClientReady.withRecordedInputStream (just after start)
+#####   FluentClientReady.withRecordedInputStream

 ```java
 FluentClientWithInputStream withRecordedInputStream (StreamInfo streamInfo, Object stop) throws SoundTransformException
 ```

-Tells the client to work first to open the microphone and to record a sound The result will be of an InputStream type.
+Tells the client to open the microphone and to record a sound The result will be of an InputStream type.
 The frameLength in the streamInfo will be ignored